grafana/tempo/docs/sources/tempo/metrics-generator/span_metrics.md

 spans are included.

 {{% admonition type="note" %}}
-An exclude match will take precedence over an include match within the *same* policy, but not later polices.
+An exclude match takes precedence over an include match within the *same* policy, but not later polices.
 {{% /admonition %}}

 {{% admonition type="note" %}}
-A matching exclude of one policy will be ignored if a later policy `include` matches, and that same policy does not also have a matching `exclude` for the span.
+A matching exclude of one policy is ignored if a later policy `include` matches, and that same policy does not also have a matching `exclude` for the span.
 {{% /admonition %}}